FranckVE/generator-wean-easy/README.md

 ================================
 >A NW.JS (Node-Webkit) yeoman generator for Node-Webkit, Express, Angular and Mean

+NB : this repository is a fork from the original generator : christiannwamba/generator-wean the difference here is that the final dependencies installation will not be executed automatically in order to let users (esp. on Mac OS) manually execute a final :
+`sudo npm install`
+and
+`sudo bower install --allow-root`
+Thanks you,
+Franck

 Yeoman generator for NW.js (Node-Webkit).
 WEAN is coined name for Webkit Express Angular Node just like MEAN by  [Arvind Ravulavaru](https://github.com/arvindr21) .

 ## Requirements